OG-netizen/Project-1/README.md

 We have to build an elevator.
 Each floor belongs to one individual.
 We work in a group of 5.
 So we have 5 floors.

+Each individual is responsible for their own floors and make sure that their floor is compatible with the others.